 The quality has not changed.
 Popularly a chicken dish, Shizuku’s tatsuta-age was made with battered and fried Oregon rock cod.
 The fish, tasty enough from marinade, perked up with an untraditional dipping sauce of bird’s-eye chiles and lemon juice.

-As for that lone raised platform and table in the corner, you won’t find me sitting there, beautiful as it is in its Japanese austerity, not only because I can’t sit with my feet beneath my butt for very long but more importantly, I don’t like to stand out as if sitting on a pedestal.
+As for that lone raised platform and table in the corner, you won’t find me sitting there, beautiful as it is in its Japanese austerity.
+It’s not that I can’t sit with my legs folded beneath my butt for very long.
+I’d feel like I was standing out as if sitting on a pedestal.
 Still, I’ll be back at Shizuku again whenever I’m in town.

 Shizuku by Chef Naoko